-- The assignment brief should be released two academic weeks before commencement of the tasks. - Candidates should be given access to each task and any specific technical information outlined in the task guidance below, one academic week before that specific task is to be completed under assessed conditions.
+- The assignment brief should be retraised two academic weeks before completing Task 1. - Candidates should be given access to each task and any specific technical information outlined in the task guidance below, one academic week before that specific task is to be campeted under assessed conditions.
 This is to allow candidates time to undertake any research needed to complete the task. - Candidates must submit their research materials to the assessor for approval before candidates can complete each task.
 This is to ensure that the notes are checked for security and authenticity of the candidates work.
-Please see the Centre Guidance section below for further details.
+Please see the Guidance and feedback section below for further details.